 A Parent May Not be Forced to Relocate Based on the Relative Economic Positions of the Parties

-Upon review, the divorce court found the trial court had abused its discretion by relying on father's superior economic position in relation to mother's.
+Upon review, the court of appeal found the divorce court had abused its discretion by relying on father's superior economic position in relation to mother's.
 A divorce court may not order a custodial parent to relocate because of the relative economic position in comparison to the noncustodial parent.
-Further, California family law courts have only restricted a custodial parent's choice of residence where the custodial parent was motivated by preventing the noncustodial parent's visitation.
+Further, California divorce courts have only restricted a custodial parent's choice of residence where the custodial parent was motivated by preventing the noncustodial parent's visitation.
 The Appellate Court reversed the divorce court's decision and did not force mother to relocate with their son.

 In re Marriage of Fingert (1990) 221 Cal.App.3d 221